meedan/pender/README.md

 **Note**: If you do install this extension, consider doing it on a limited Chrome profile since it requires read and write permission for all websites.

 #### Rotating cookies in CI
-1. Follow steps for Setting Cookies above
-1. Re-encrypt the new cookies file: `travis encrypt-file config/cookies.txt -o config/cookies.txt.enc --pro`
-1. Copy the resulting decrypt command and replace the corresponding line in `.travis.yml`

-**Note**: Deployed environment cookies should be set in [configurator](https://github.com/meedan/configurator).
+Deployed environment cookies should be updated in the respective cookies file in S3.
+The path to this file can be found for each environment in [SSM](https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126694913/How+to+get+and+set+configuration+values+and+secrets+on+SSM).

 ## API